Jack McCall, Desperado: Production

 In November 1951 Katzan announced the film as part of his slate for the upcoming year.

 In January 1952 Katzman announced that George Montgomery would make two films for the producer, this and The Pathfinder.

 In April Douglas Kennedy was cast as Wild Bill Hickok.

+Historical accuracy

+The real Jack McCall was born in 1852 or 1852 and was therefore too young to have been enlisted in the Union Army during the Civil War.